audse/grunge-image-gallery/README.md

 }
 ```

-Customizing the lightbox is super easy also! `.gig-overlay`, `.gig-lightbox`, `.gig-lightbox-image`,  `.gig-lightbox-title`, and `.gig-lightbox-caption` are all you need to get pretty much any effect you desire!
+Customizing the lightbox is super easy also! `.gig-overlay`, `.gig-lightbox`, `.gig-lightbox-image`,  `.gig-lightbox-title`, `.gig-lightbox-button`, and `.gig-lightbox-caption` are all you need to get pretty much any effect you desire!

+One more thing you can do is make the whole block link to something.
+To do this, just have your A tag open right after `.gig-image`, and close right before `.gig-image` closes.